neoforged/.github/primers/1.16.5/index.md

 For example, the UnboundedMapCodec is highly sensitive when it encounters errors, and will discard all entries prior to an erroring entry, even if those entries were not erroring.

-This is a big issue for some implementations, as seen in cases like <a href="https://bugs.mojang.com/browse/MC-197860">MC-197860</a>, in which the cause was due to the error handling behaviour of UnboundedMapCodec.
+This is a big issue for some implementations, as seen in cases like [MC-197860](https://bugs.mojang.com/browse/MC-197860), in which the cause was due to the error handling behaviour of UnboundedMapCodec.

 ## Dynamic Registries